gxc251/ros_assignment/README.md

 # ros_assignment

-This is the assignment code for EECS473 edited by me.
+This is the assignment code for EECS473 edited by Guo Chen.
 No copy and referencing allowed.